realdanielbyrne/CherryBlossomRaceScrape/README.md

 # CherryBlossomRaceScrape

 The code and the report in this repository scrapes a 5K run website for data.
-It was an exercise in grad school on learning how to perform web scrapping in R.  jduranengineer was my collaborator on the project, and I'm sure I couldn't have done it without her.
-For smoe reason we always worked well together.
+It was an exercise in grad school on learning how to perform web scrapeing in R.  jduranengineer was my collaborator on the project, and I'm sure I couldn't have done it without her.
+For some reason we always worked well together.
 I think she is one of those engineers that everyone just likes working for.

 # Modeling Runner's Times in Cherry Blossom Race